COVID-19 FAQs: Information about coronavirus (COVID-19)

 A: There are seven strains of human coronavirus.
 Four cause common cold-like symptoms, and the other three can cause much more severe lung infections, such as pneumonia.
 The three more serious types are SARS-CoV-1 virus, MERS virus and the latest one named SARS-CoV-2, which is currently causing a worldwide outbreak of infections and is referred to as COVID-19.
 The newest strain arose in China in December 2019 and is a bat strain of coronavirus that mutated so it can now infect humans.
-Because the world’s population lacks immunity to the virus, and there is no current vaccine against it, COVID-19 infection has spread wildly worldwide.
+Because the world’s population has not built immunity to the virus, COVID-19 infection has spread wildly worldwide.

-A: According to the Centers for Disease Control and Prevention (CDC), this new form of coronavirus is spread mostly by person-to-person contact but it can also be spread by auto-infection, which means a virus is picked up from a contaminated surface onto a hand then rubbed into an eye or mouth by accident.
+A: According to the Centers for Disease Control and Prevention (CDC), coronavirus is spread mostly by person-to-person contact but it can also be spread by auto-infection, which means a virus is picked up from a contaminated surface onto a hand then rubbed into an eye or mouth by accident.
 There is no evidence that the virus is transmitted in the mail or in packages.

-Social distancing, frequent hand washing and covering a cough are key measures to lessen the chance of becoming infected with the COVID-19 virus.
+Social distancing, frequent hand washing and wearing a mask are key measures to lessen the chance of becoming infected with the COVID-19 virus.